Truroer/trash-walk-backend/README.md

 ### Migrate and connect Postgres database

-Install PostGres and PostGis on your machine:
+Install PostgreSQL and PostGIS on your machine:

 ```bash
 brew install postgres